0x3444ac53/HCSL/README.md

 ## The Story

 I was displeased with the way our culture pushes us towards large, complex templating engines that offer little to no arbitrary code execution, too many `%`'s and a frustrating amount of overhead.
 [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) has loops, ints, native python types, "functions", and (possibly, idk I didn't check) recursion (it probably does).
 All I want to do is replace one string with another string, and it shouldn't be that hard.
-[Bash seemed like the perfect tool](https://github.com/0x3444ac53/Not-Important), until you realise all the hoops one must just through to have [recursive evaluation in a heredoc](https://github.com/0x3444ac53/Not-Important/blob/master/src/articles.html.sh#L21).
+[Bash seemed like the perfect tool](https://github.com/0x3444ac53/Not-Important), until you realise all the hoops one must jump through to have [recursive evaluation in a heredoc](https://github.com/0x3444ac53/Not-Important/blob/master/src/articles.html.sh#L21).
 Not to mention the difficulty of trying to [execute a python script](https://github.com/0x3444ac53/Not-Important/blob/master/main#L22) without having to create another file.

-I have taken it upon myself to solve this problem for all programmers that fell victim to the computer-science-drop-out-to-finance-bitch pipeline, and created [HCSL](https://github.com/0x3444ac53/HCSL).
+I have taken it upon myself to solve this problem for all programmers that fell victim to the computer-science-drop-out-to-finance-bitch pipeline, and created a [Hand Coded Stringy Lisp](https://github.com/0x3444ac53/HCSL).

 ## The Last Language you'll ever ~~want~~ need

-All functions evaluate to a lisperal™, there are no variables, only functions that return lisperals.
+All functions evaluate to a lisperal™, there are no variables, only functions that return lisperal™s.
 Functions are defined using the `func` builtin, which takes two arguments, a id and a lisperal™

 ```lisp
 (func foo "{0} {1}")